gefyrahq/gefyrahq.github.io/index.md

 ## Alternative to Telepresence 2
 Compared to [Telepresence 2](https://www.telepresence.io/docs/latest/reference/architecture/), Gefyra uses a Wireguard-based VPN to connect with the Kubernetes cluster.
-Telepresence2 provides a broad connectivity with the cluster ("your development machine becomes part of the cluster"), Gefyra instead establishes a very scoped connectivity based on a dedicated Docker-network on the developer machine.
+Telepresence 2 provides a broad connectivity with the cluster ("your development machine becomes part of the cluster"), Gefyra instead establishes a very scoped connectivity based on a dedicated Docker-network on the developer machine.
 In addition, Gefyra supports a couple of important use-cases such as the sidecar pattern (see: [this medium article](https://medium.com/bb-tutorials-and-thoughts/kubernetes-learn-sidecar-container-pattern-6d8c21f873d)) and does not require